-Panama ranks as one of the world’s top bird-watching sites, with more than 950 registered species of resident and migrant birds -- more than the U.S. and Canada combined.
+Panama ranks as one of the world’s top bird-watching sites, with some 980 registered species of resident and migrant birds—more than the U.S. and Canada combined.
 Because Panama is a land bridge connecting two continents, birders are privy to viewing species from both North and South America.
 Many of the birds found here are “showcase” birds such as toucans, macaws, and the resplendent quetzal, which delight even non-birders.
 Keen birders often return home having seen dozens of “life birds,” or their first sighting of a bird species.
 If you head out with a qualified birding guide, expect to see upwards of 100 or more in a single day.

-Lodges with the best bird-watching include Canopy Tower in Soberanía National Park, and its sister property Canopy Lodge in El Valle de Antón; Sierra Llorona Panama Lodge southeast of Colón and near Portobelo National Park; Cana Field Station in Darién National Park; Punta Patiño Lodge in Darién Province near the Gulf of San Miguel; Los Quetzales Lodge & Spa on the edge of International Amistad and Volcán Barú national parks.
+Lodges with the best bird-watching include Canopy Tower in Soberanía National Park and its sister property Canopy Lodge in El Valle de Antón; Cana Field Station in Darién National Park; Punta Patiño Lodge in Darién Province near the Gulf of San Miguel; and Los Quetzales Ecolodge & Spa on the edge of International Amistad and Volcán Barú national parks.
 Note that these lodges provide professional bird-watching guides either as part of an all-inclusive package or ordered a la carte.
-Tour operators listed center their trips around these all-inclusive lodges, so really what you’re getting is a 24-hour professional who is both problem-solver and educational guide.
+Tour operators listed below center their trips around these all-inclusive lodges, so really what you’re getting is a 24-hour professional who is both problem-solver and educational guide.

 U.S.–Based Tour Operators

 Victor Emanuel Nature Tours (tel.
-800/328-8368 or 512/328-5221; www.ventbird.com) is a well-respected tour operator and the largest company in the world specializing in bird tours.
-VENT offers not just December-to-March tours, but tours year-round either with one of their own guides or a local guide (or combination).
-Group limit is 10 people; tours average 7 nights and base around one destination (mostly the Canopy Tower) with optional add- on trips.
-Prices range from $1,645 to $2,695 (£823-£1,348) for 7 nights.
+800/328-8368 or 512/328-5221) is a well-respected tour operator and the largest company in the world specializing in bird tours.
+VENT offers not just December-to-March tours, but tours year-round either with one of its own guides or a local guide (or combination).
+Group limit is 10 people; tours average 7 nights and are based around one destination (mostly the Canopy Tower) with optional add- on trips.
+Prices start at about $3,140.

 Panamanian Birding Companies

-These tour operators provide travelers with multiple-day journeys, but more importantly, they are the companies to contact for shorter day excursions, especially around Panama City.
-In addition to these operators, the Panama Audubon Society (tel.
-232-5977; www.panamaaudubon.org) offers a bird-watching trip around Panama City once a month for nonmembers ($5/£2.50) per person); and other trips and activities for members.
-Check their website for dates.
+These tour operators provide travelers with multiple-day journeys, but more importantly they are the companies to contact for shorter day excursions, especially around Panama City.

-Ancon Expeditions has the largest staff of professional birding guides, many of whom are contracted by international companies, and they own and run both the Cana Field Station and the Punta Patiño Lodge in the Darién.
+Ancon Expeditions (tel.
+888/760-3426 in the U.S. or Canada, or 269-9415)) has the largest staff of professional birding guides, many of whom are contracted by international companies, and they own and run both the Cana Field Station and the Punta Patiño Lodge in the Darién.

 Advantage Tours (tel.
-6676-2466; www.advantagepanama.com), which runs the Soberanía Research Lodge in Gamboa, are the travel organizers and outfitters for the international Audubon Society.
+6676-2466), which runs the Soberanía Research Lodge in Gamboa, is the travel organizer and outfitter for the international Audubon Society.
 Their secret asset is Guido Berguido, a degreed bird-watching guide who is one of the friendliest and enthusiastic guides anywhere.
-Their year-round “Birdwatchers Paradise" combines Soberanía and Achiote Road with Volcán Barú.
+Their year-round “Birdwatchers Paradise” tour combines Soberanía and Achiote Road with Volcán Barú.